0xBasti42/stabilityeth/README.md

 ## How It Works

 SETH is backed 1:1 by ETH at the 100:1 ratio (1 ETH → 100 SETH).
 Cross-chain transfers preserve this collateralization regardless of message arrival order.
 Verified applications receive Performance Based Returns in proportion to their share of total SETH TVL.

+## Registration

+Visit https://stability-eth.io/registry/ to verify a dApp and start earning Performance Based Returns (PBR).
+New EVM chains can be deployed automatically from the UI.

+## Contact

+The primary security contact for StabilityETH is security@islalabs.co.